Battle of Mount Longdon: Argentine counterattack

 Major Carrizo-Salvadores on 'Full Back' had remained in touch with the Argentine commanders in Port Stanley:

 Around midnight I asked RHQ for infantry reinforcements, and I was given a rifle platoon from Captain Hugo García's C Company.
-First Lieutenant Raúl Fernando Castañeda gathered the sections of his platoon, hooked around First Sergeant Raúl González's 2nd Platoon that was already fighting and delivered a counterattack [at about 2am local time].
+Lieutenant Raúl Fernando Castañeda gathered the sections of his platoon, hooked around First Sergeant Raúl González's 2nd Platoon that was already fighting and delivered a counterattack [at about 2am local time].
 The Platoon fought with great courage in fierce hand-to-hand combat and the battle raged for two more hours, but gradually the enemy broke contact and withdrew while being engaged by artillery strikes.

 Major Carrizo-Salvadores manoeuvred Castañeda's reinforced platoon to close with 4 and 5 Platoons; meanwhile, under the direction of Corporal Jorge Daniel Arribas, part of Castañeda's platoon converged on the British aid post.
-Colour Sergeant Brian Faulkner, seeing that more than 20 wounded Paras on the western slopes of the mountain were about to fall into the hands of Corporal Arribas, deployed anyone fit enough to defend the position.
+Colour Sergeant Brian Faulkner, seeing that more than 20 wounded Paras on the western slopes of the mountain were about to fall into the hands of the Argentines, deployed anyone fit enough to defend the position.

 "I picked four blokes and got up on this high feature, and as I did so this troop of twenty or thirty Argentines [in fact a reinforced section of 12 to 15 riflemen under Corporal Arribas] were coming towards us.
 We just opened fire on them.
 We don't know how many we killed, but they got what they deserved because none of them were left standing when we'd finished with them." said Faulkner.

 For his conduct, Colour Sergeant Faulkner was awarded the Distinguished Conduct Medal.

 According to Corporal Jorge Arribas, two men (Privates Jose Luis Del Hierro and Alfredo Gatton) in his rifle section were killed in this action.
-The Argentine Army engineers under Lieutenant Quiroga had earlier on been able to do little more than move forwards and stabilise their existing line in front of First Lieutenant Neirotti.
+Although referred to as a 'counter attack', in fact the Argentine platoon were only able to reinforce their existing, rather shaky, defensive line on the mountain.
+The Argentine Army engineers under Lieutenant Quiroga had earlier on been bought valuable time by moving forward and stabilizing the existing line in front of the remnants of First Lieutenant Neirotti's platoon.